jcaillon/valet/docs/content/docs/300.libraries/bash.md

 ## ⚡ bash::clearCachedVariables

-Clear the cached variables used by bash::allVariablesCachedWithValue.
+Clear the cached variables used by bash::isVariableCachedWithValue.
 This will unset all variables starting with _TUI_CACHED_.

 Inputs: